Saturday, March 30, 2013

 Krugman’s February 28th New York Times column on austerity brings back a funny analogy that the sober uber-liberals of our day rarely make.
 Krugman points out that opposing the invasion of Iraq in 2003 made one a ‘foolish hippie’ to the elite pro-war consensus.
 Of course, as Krugman intimates, the ‘hippies’ were right about that one.
 Ben Bernanke recently gave testimony to Congress that, in Krugman’s estimation, counsels against austerity as a solution to joblessness, foreclosures and poverty.
 Krugman asks, “Has Bernanke joined the ranks of the hippies?”
 Krugman hopes that, when one of the Beltway class disagrees with the consensus, there might be a chance that the bi-partisan ‘elite obsession with deficits’ can be curtailed.

 Don’t count on it.
 They’ve been hating on hippies since 1965, and before that, beats, and before that, bohemians.
-Yet, the hippies of the '60s and '70s were right about nearly everything.
+Yet the hippies of the '60s and '70s were right about nearly everything.
 Hippiedom was a world-wide phenomenon, not just limited to the U.S. The hippies were right on the Vietnam War, on marijuana, on rock music, on environmentalism, on women’s liberation, on black revolution, on Chicano rights, on sexual freedom, on organic food, on the early roots of the internet.
 Hell, even clothing – they made blue jeans a mass phenomenon.
+They also hopped on the internet first.

 Which brings us back to Krugman.
 The February 2013 Monthly Review quotes another Krugman column where Krugman the New-Born Hippie muses: “Are we really back to talking about capital versus labor?
 Isn’t that an old-fashioned, almost Marxist sort of discussion, out of date in our modern information economy?”
 (Don't you love people who talk about the 'information economy" like we materially survive in an ethereal form by reading the internet!)
 In another blog entry he writes, “if you want to understand what’s happening to income distribution in the 21st century economy, you need to stop talking so much about ‘skills’ and start talking much more about profits and who owns capital.
 Mea culpa: I myself didn’t grasp this until recently.
 But it is really crucial.”
 In another column he writes, “If income inequality continues to soar, we are looking at a ‘class-warfare future.’"